oriko-mikuni/oriko-mikuni.github.io/README.md

 ### Cardporium
 A list of some cards from the game.
 Currently, contains nation cards from Classics and Legends.

+### Card Maker
+A simple card maker, still in progress.
+Download feature is not implemented, you can use Print Screen key to save image, or export json to save custom card data.

 #### TODO for Cardporium
 * contents
   * add cards from more nations.